vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/024/05_eSha_stomo.md

 In d the śrómatam is presumably the ‘hearing” that gods extend to men’s hymns.
 See VII.32.5 just cited for a similar sentiment.

 The simile divī̀va dyā́m is opaque to me.
-Ge tr.
+Geldner tr.
 “Wie Tag auf Tag,” but neither of these case forms of div-/dyu- is used temporally, but only spatially of ‘heaven’.

 Placing “heaven upon heaven” must refer to Indra’s cosmogonic deeds, but the connection with Indra’s activity in the frame is vague.
-Old believes that setting heaven on heaven means that Indra is fixing heaven in its proper place.
+Oldenberg believes that setting heaven on heaven means that Indra is fixing heaven in its proper place.